llipe/machine-learning/README.md

-# machine-learning
+# Machine Learning with Python

-Machine learning training and blogging examples
+Machine learning training and blogging examples for llipe.com

+## Current list of implemented algorithms